gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ## Flip-Flops

-_Flip-flops_ are like latches, except their inputs are gated by an enable or clock signal which only allows transitions during particular states.
+_Flip-flops_ are like latches, except their inputs are designed to accompanied with a clock signal, and they only allows transitions during particular clock states.
 You can further separate flip-flops into two categories:

-* Level-triggered flip-flops allow state transitions when the enable or clock signal is in a particular state (e.g. when it is `1`).
+* **Level-triggered flip-flops** allow state transitions when the enable or clock signal is in a particular state (e.g. when it is `1`).
-* Edge-triggered flip-flops only allow state transitions for a very brief period during the transition of the clock pulse (the clock edge).
+* **Edge-triggered flip-flops** only allow state transitions for a very brief period during the transition of the clock pulse (the clock edge).

 ### Edge Detection

-The key feature about a flip-flop is edge-triggered nature of them vs. latched.
+The key feature about some flip-flops is that they are edge-triggered rather than level-triggered.
 So how do you design a flip-flop to only do something on the edges of the clock signal? **One very simple way is a circuit made from an inverter and an AND gate**, and exploits the non-zero propagation delay time through the inverter.
-When the input changes from a 0 to a 1, the delay through the inverter causes both of the inputs to go high for a brief amount of time, which makes the output 1.
+When the input changes from a `0` to a `1`, the delay through the inverter causes both of the inputs to go high for a brief amount of time, which makes the output `1`.
 This enables the latch for a very brief amount of time during the positive edge transition.

-The is the basic schematic:
+This is the basic schematic:

 {{% figure src="edge-detection-using-and-inverter.png" width="500px" caption="Simple edge detection circuit made with an inverter and AND gate." %}}